fgRuslan/easyAnim/README.md

 ```
 When  you  finished  this  step  you   can  use  the  library.

-Note  that  you  can  use  minimify.py  to  minimify  easy.js  by  removing  CRLFs  in  the  file.
+Note  that  you  can  use  minify.py  to  minify  easy.js  by  removing  CRLFs  in  the  file.

 ```
-python minimify.py
+python minify.py
 ```

 Beware!You  shouldn't  use  comments  like  this  -  //,only  /*  */